 That said, some of the best beaches in Tulum are located in the “hotel zone,” which can be hard to access.
 Often, the only way to enjoy a Tulum Mexico beach is to pay a lot of money through one of the local beach clubs.

 In this Tulum beach blog, I’m sharing the best beaches in Tulum and tips for accessing the beach without paying.

-Did You Get Your Travel Insurance Yet?
+Did You Get Travel Insurance Yet?

-Also, if you are planning on spending the day at the beach sometimes it’s worth going to one of the beach clubs in Tulum.
-Not all of them charge a small fortune, many of them just have a minimum spend.
-I wrote a whole blog post on the best beach clubs in Tulum you can read here.
+Also, if you plan on spending the day at Tulum beach, it may be worth paying for some beach clubs in Tulum.
+Thankfully, not all charge a small fortune—many have a minimum spend.
+I wrote a whole blog post on the best beach clubs in Tulum, which you can read here.

 A note on privilege…

-Need somewhere to stay in Tulum?
+Need Somewhere to Stay in Tulum?